SM Mall of Asia: Mall of Asia Arena Annex Building

-The Mall of Asia Annex (MAAX) Building is a 12-storey office building, located across the Mall of Asia Arena.
-The 12-floor building has 6-level multi parking spaces capable of storing 1,400 cars, shops, restaurants, and SM Supermarket, which opened on March 24, 2019, and is located at the ground floor.
-The building also houses The Food Village, a food court complex featuring Filipino and international dining areas.
-The building's office tenants within the building's 3 upper floors are SM Prime, the Philippine Skating Union, and Teleperformance.
+The Mall of Asia Annex (MAAX) Building is a 12-storey office building, located across the SM Mall of Asia Arena.
+Located at the intersection of Coral Way and J.W.
+Diokno Boulevard, the 12-floor building features a design inspired from the adjacent Mall of Asia Arena, which features an "eye-inspired" exterior design, and is also fitted with low-e coated and fritted insulated glass units.
+The MAAX building has 6-levels of multi parking spaces capable of storing 1,400 cars.
+The building is occupied by various shops and restaurants in the mall's retail area at the ground level and also houses The Food Village, a food court complex featuring Filipino and international dining areas.
+The building has 11,936 m2 of office space, and its office tenants within the building's three upper floors are the Philippine Skating Union, Suntrust Resort Holdings Inc., formerly known as Suncity Group Manila Inc., and Teleperformance.
+It is also connected to SM Mall of Asia Arena and the rest of SM Mall of Asia through a pedestrian bridgeway.

-MoA Square
+MOA Square

-MoA Square is an expansion building to SM Mall of Asia that houses IKEA Pasay City, unique home living stores and concepts, in-house contact center, an e-commerce facility, restaurants, a warehouse, and additional parking spaces.
-Costing ₱7 billion, it is located between the SMX Convention Center and Mall of Asia Arena and is interconnected with the mall's South Parking Building.
+MOA Square is an eight-storey expansion building to SM Mall of Asia that houses IKEA Pasay City, unique home living stores and concepts, in-house contact center, an e-commerce facility, restaurants, a warehouse, office spaces, and additional parking spaces.
+Costing ₱7 billion, it is located between the SMX Convention Center Manila and Mall of Asia Arena and is interconnected with the mall's South Parking Building through an eastern Level 2 bridgeway, with shops in the parking building's eastern edge regarded as part of MOA Square since its northern entrance is situated there.
 The construction for the building began in September 2018 and topped off in 2020.
 It opened on November 24, 2021.